eserlxl/vglog-filter/doc/AUR.md

 - The script will fail if required tools or the template are missing.
 - For CI or automation, set `GPG_KEY_ID` to avoid interactive prompts.
 - For CI or automation with automatic asset upload, set `AUTO=y` to skip upload prompts.
+- For CI environments, set `CI=1` to skip all interactive prompts.
 - Use `./aur-generator.sh test` to verify all modes work correctly before making changes or releases.
 - The script automatically handles both 'v' and non-'v' prefixed GitHub release URLs.
 - VCS packages (`aur-git` mode) automatically set `sha256sums=('SKIP')` and add `validpgpkeys`.
+- All environment variables are documented in the script's usage function (`./aur-generator.sh` without arguments).

 ## Error Handling